The maryland delegation

 district 5 - U.S. rep. steny hoyer (d)

-Representing the Southeastern portion of the Washington Metropolitan Area in Congress, Steny Hoyer is now in his 22nd term in the U.S. House.
+Representing the Southeastern portion of the Washington Metropolitan Area in Congress, Steny Hoyer is now in his 23rd term in the U.S. House.
 Hoyer served as Majority Leader from 2007 to 2011 and again from 2019 to 2023.
 Married and the father of three, Hoyer is a descendant of John Hart who was a signer of the Declaration of Independence.
-He serves on the Appropriations Committee currently.
+He serves on the Appropriations Committee.
 The Congressman earned his undergraduate degree from the University of Maryland and his law degree from Georgetown University.

 Thomas Take: Safe Bet Democrat